-The Lake Tahoe Water Trail (Water Trail) is a 72-mile water route along the shoreline segmented into seven Day Trips, including more than 30 public launch and landing sites or “trailheads,” paddle route itineraries, and navigation tools to help paddlers have a safe and fun adventure.
+The Lake Tahoe Water Trail (Water Trail) is an endless 72-mile water route along the shoreline segmented into seven Day Trips, including 20 designated public launch/landing sites or “trailheads,” paddle route itineraries, and navigation tools to help paddlers have a safe and fun adventure.

 Lake Tahoe water temperature is always frigid, even on the hottest days of summer.

 - Beware of cold water shock and hypothermia

 - Pay attention to changing wind and weather conditions